piotrkalitka/KotlinToDo/readme.md

 ```

 ## Next Steps
-- Implementation of refresh token
+- Implementation of unit and integration (Spock) tests
 - Integration of Redis
 - Integration of Kafka or RabbitMQ depending on requirements
 - Separation of a user management microservice